 A salary reduction contribution plan allows employees to reduce their taxable income by investing for retirement.
-So an employee’s salary isn’t really reduced; rather the employer deducts a percentage of their salary and deposits the funds in a retirement savings plan so the money can grow tax deferred.
+With this type of plan, an employee’s salary isn’t really reduced; rather the employer deducts a percentage of their salary and deposits the funds in a retirement savings plan where the money can grow tax deferred.

 Common employer-sponsored retirement plans include 401(k)s, 403(b)s, and SIMPLE IRAs.
 Employee contributions — also called elective deferral contributions — are typically made with pre-tax money, effectively reducing the participant’s taxable income and often lowering their tax bill.
 Some plans feature an after-tax Roth contribution option, too.